 For more than 100 years daffodil growing has been an important industry in West Cornwall and the Isles of Scilly.
 The coming of the railway made it easier to get Cornish flowers to the large number of people who lived in the towns and cities.
 In 1870 the first box of daffodils was put on a train and sent up to the Covent Garden flower market in London.

 West Cornwall and the Isles of Scilly are ideal for growing daffodils.
 As well as a suitable climate, daffodils need soil that is well drained and easily worked.

-The daffodils are grown for their flowers and for the bulbs.
 The flowers are picked when still in bud so that they are just beginning to open when they go on sale.

 The bulbs are lifted in June, dried and packed for sale.
 Many of them go for export.

 Winter reveals the bare bones of the Cornish landscape, the pattern of the fields, hedges, woods and tracks.
 We tend to forget how much of the landscape we look at now was created by farmers in years gone by.

 There are about 30,000 miles of walls and Cornish hedges in the county.
 They were built to keep livestock from straying.
 Some of these walls are very old and the skill of building these walls has been passed down through generations.

 What we call ‘Cornish hedges’ are actually earth-filled walls of granite, often with gorse and thorn growing on top.
 They are an ideal way to provide farm animals and crops with shelter from strong winds.

 The thorn bushes and gorse on the top of a Cornish hedge are cut back to keep the growth thick and stock proof.
 Cutting the hedges in the late winter months causes least disturbance to wild life.